1emank/1emank/README.md

 I'm studying Network Computer System Administration, but I've been learning programming, mostly self-taught, and computing more broadly.
-I've tipping my toes in many programming languages, but I mostly know Bash, Python and Rust, and I'm interested also in C and Java.
+I've tipping my toes in many programming languages, but I mostly know Bash, Lua and Python, although for serious projects I'm interested in compiled languages like Rust and C.

 I don't know yet what I want to specialise in, so I've been doing some courses in Data Analytics and Cibersecurity.